5 Ways to Pitch Innovative Ideas

 Sondra Levitt

-Experts say it’s important to remember that the reasons your ideas aren’t getting picked up probably aren’t personal.
-“The instinct to immediately shut down ideas comes from the amygdala, the part of the brain whose job is to keep us safe from perceived threats,” says Val Olson, a career coach at Korn Ferry Advance.
+It’s important not to take it personally when your ideas aren’t picked up, experts say.
+“The instinct to immediately shut down ideas comes from the amygdala, the part of the brain whose job is to keep us safe from perceived threats,” says Val Olson, a career and leadership coach at Korn Ferry Advance.
 Your manager may be overwhelmed with work, incentivized to keep the status quo and achieve short-term results, or hesitant to sell a new idea to upper leadership.
-Or the company culture may just be less innovative.
+Or the company culture may simply be less innovative.

 But that doesn’t make rejection any less frustrating.
-Here’s how to handle it.
+Here, Korn Ferry’s experts suggest five approaches to overcoming it.

 Think through the implications of the idea.